AleksandraCislowski/username-app/README.md

 # Username application

 This project was created to learn more about React.
 It's a  simple application where you can type a username and it's age, and create a list of all users.
 It also prevents you from putting an incorect data, for example the age under 0 years.
+I have learned how to create and use simple modals as well.

 ## Available Scripts